aallrd/orange-livebox-ubiquiti/README.md

 ## Sources

-The *dhclient3* used in the USG is a Vyatta custom version of the Debian Lenny package *dhcp3-3.0.6.dfsg.deb*. [github](https://github.com/vyos-legacy/vyatta-dhcp3)
+The *dhclient3* used in the USG is a Vyatta custom version of the Debian Lenny package *dhcp3-3.0.6.dfsg.deb*.

+The source repo can be found here: [vyatta-dhcp3 [github]](https://github.com/vyos-legacy/vyatta-dhcp3)

 In order to download the sources used to build the *dhclient3* packaged in the USG firmware, we need to download its corresponding GPL archive from the *Ubiquti* website.